samuelthomas2774/nxapi-znca-api/README.md

 - The Nintendo Switch Online app is installed on the Android device

 No other software (e.g. frida-tools) needs to be installed on the computer running nxapi.
 The Android device must be constantly reachable using ADB.
 The server will attempt to reconnect to the Android device and will automatically retry any requests that would fail due to the device disconnecting.
 The server will exit if it fails to reconnect to the device.
 A service manager should be used to restart the server if it exits.

+The service can also run in a container.
+The Android device can also run in a container using [redroid](https://github.com/remote-android/redroid-doc).
+See [Docker](#docker).

 ### Install